jeffdgr8/kotbase/docs/getting-started.md

 ### JVM Desktop App :fontawesome-brands-java:

-The JVM desktop app uses Compose UI.
+The JVM desktop app is in the `desktopApp` module.
+It uses Compose UI for its UI.

 ??? info "Run"